JonoSax/3DHistologicalReconstruction/README.md

     * set to False for serialisation and debugging

     * each thread uses a maximum of 2gb of ram when loading tif.
 On a low memory machine (ie a laptop) set to a lower number, this will take longer but place less demand on your computer.
 If using a high performance computer set to a higher number to process faster.

-NOTE it is best not to use all your CPUs so that you can still use your computer for other tasks (ie if you have 8 cores, use 6 so that you can still browse web etc if you want to)
+    * NOTE it is advised to not use all your CPUs if you want to perform other tasks (ie if you have 8 cores, use 6 so that you can still browse web etc if you want to)

 * **features**: from aligned images, the number of features you with to manually extract and align in the highest resoltuion

 3 - Through the featureFinding, aligning and segmentExtraction there are some manual steps (selecting ROI and if the feature finding doesn't work then manual annotations)

-# Outputs are saved as following:
+# Outputs are saved in the following directories:
-* alignedSamples [FINAL RESULTS]: stores the images (high and low res) and the features found in their aligned positions
+* alignedSamples **[FINAL RESULTS]**: stores the images (high and low res) and the features found in their aligned positions

 * images: the downsamples specimens